 With all of the new advances in digital marketing, email marketing remains one of the most cost-effective methods for dealers seeking to drive traffic.
-According to the Direct Marketing Association, email has a median ROI of 122 percent.
+According to HubSpot, the ROI on email marketing is notable, fetching an impressive $36 for every $1 spent, showcasing its effectiveness as a cost-efficient digital marketing strategy.
 Even with such a stellar success rate, there is one thing that stands between you and the customer: the spam box.

 In this article, we’ll look at current spam rates for commercial emails and what you can do to make it into the inbox.

 What Percentage of Email Ends Up in Spam?

 If you’ve put the time, effort, and money into compiling a marketing list and creating a knock-out ad, the last place you want it to end up is in a prospect’s spam box.
 Unfortunately, that is what happens to 20 percent of all marketing emails across the board.
 This stat comes from Return Path’s Deliverability Benchmark Report and includes emails from all industries.

 At Strong Automotive Merchandising, our average deliverability rate is 95 percent.
 The amount of email caught by spam filters is about 0.1 percent.
 It goes to show that your spam rate can be much lower than the average if you follow the right techniques.
 Next, we’ll examine some of the strategies you can use to ensure your emails don’t get mistakenly flagged as spam.